Stability analysis of a stochastic port-Hamiltonian car-following model: Stability analysis

 $\mathcal{N}-$almost surely for $x \in B^{c}$.
 Therefore we obtain

 By using this, for arbitrary $t\geq 0$ and $A \in \mathcal{B}(\mathbb{R}^{2N})$, we can calculate

 By using the invariance of $\mathcal{N}$ we further obtain

-which essentially implies that $\widetilde{\mathcal N}$ is another invariant measure, which is a contradiction to the uniqueness of $\mathcal N$.
+which essentially implies that $\widetilde{\mathcal N}$ is another invariant measure.
+This is a contradiction to the uniqueness of $\mathcal N$.
 So, it follows that the unique invariant measure $\mathcal{N}$ is also ergodic.
 This completes the proof of Theorem \ref{thmstoch}.